-Attendees will be blown away by echurch Summit 2017.
-The speaker’s list is a who’s who of respected church leaders, authors, and technologists.
-These experts will share the trends shaping the church and their vision for the future of leadership, communications, and technology in the church.
+Attendees were blown away by echurch Summit 2017.
+The speaker’s list was a who’s who of respected church leaders, authors, and technologists.
+These experts shared the trends shaping the church and their vision for the future of leadership, communications, and technology in the church.

-And we couldn’t be more excited about this year’s keynote speaker, John Maxwell.
+And we couldn’t have been more excited about our keynote speaker, John Maxwell.

 Ask people what names come to mind when they think of leadership training and equipping, and John Maxwell’s name is sure to come up.
 He’s a New York Times, Wall Street Journal, and BusinessWeek bestselling author who has sold more than 18 million books.
 Plus, Dr. Maxwell is the founder of EQUIP, a nonprofit organization that has trained more than 5 million leaders in 126 countries worldwide.